Our clarinets’ manufacturing process

 We capitalize customer service here at SCHWENK & SEGGELKE.

-All instrument sold come with comprehensible information on the pieces used, the bore and the employees involved in the manufacturing process.
+During the manufacturing process we gather comprehensible information on all pieces used, the bore and the employees involved.
 This documentation allows customer and manufacturer alike, to customize replacement parts and further additions, as well as maintain the instrument’s character.
-Moreover, we inform our customers about recent innovations that can be inserted subsequently – comparable to a computer update.
+Moreover, we inform our customers about recent innovations that can be added on subsequently – comparable to a computer update.